gitter-badger/zglog-adapter/README.md

 npm install zglog-adapter

+##FEATURES
+1. log
+2. find
+3. getmessages
+4. getTerms
+5. getClasses
+#####Note: in this version log function is availible

 ## Usage
 As this adapter is built to use for enoa-client include it in the client, after include it as a middleware for express framework e.g. app.use(client.log()). if you want to log manually requests just call the function client.log(params) and pass request and response objects as parameters.